 Adipose-Derived Stem Cell Injections for Knee Osteoarthritis

-This is a non-surgical trial comparing the clinical and functional outcomes of patients with osteoarthritis treated with Intra-articular injection of autologous Adipose-Derived Stem Cells (ADSC) combined with platelet-rich plasma (PRP) versus conventional therapy of Intra-articular injection of corticosteroid.
+This is a non-surgical trial comparing the clinical and functional outcomes of patients with osteoarthritis treated with Intra-articular injection of autologous Adipose-Derived Stem Cells (ADSC) versus conventional therapy of intra-articular injection of corticosteroid.